Xbox Live Arcade: Xbox 360

 On November 22, 2005, XBLA was relaunched on the Xbox 360.
 The service was integrated into the main Dashboard user interface, and the Xbox 360 hard drives were bundled with a free copy of Hexic HD.
 Every Arcade title on the Xbox 360 supports leaderboards, has 200 Achievement points, and high-definition 720p graphics.
 They also have a trial version available for free download.
 These demos are playable and most of them offer only a fraction of the levels, modes, and content of the full game.
 A full version of the game must be purchased to allow the user to upload scores to the leaderboards, unlock achievements, play online multiplayer (with a few exceptions), and download bonus content.
 Several new features and enhancements have been added through software updates including a friends leaderboard, additional sorting options, faster enumeration of games, an auto-download feature for newly released trial games, and "Tell a Friend" messages.
 The original size limit imposed by Microsoft for Xbox Live Arcade games was 50 MB, in order to ensure any downloaded game could fit on a 64 MB Xbox memory unit.
 The limit has since been changed to 150 MB, then 350 MB, and now 2 GB, the latter of which is a technical limitation of the system (rather than an arbitrary limit imposed by Microsoft).
 On September 12, 2012, the 2 GB limit was raised to an unknown number with two titles, Red Johnson's Chronicles and Double Dragon Neon weighing at 2.68 GB and 2.24 GB, respectively.

 On July 12, 2006, Microsoft launched the "Xbox Live Arcade Wednesdays" program, which promised a new Arcade game to be launched every Wednesday for the rest of that Summer.
 When that summer ended, Microsoft announced that new titles for XBLA would also be released on Wednesdays.
 In order to promote the service in retail, Microsoft released Xbox Live Arcade Unplugged Volume 1 as a compilation disc of six games.
-On October 18, 2007, Microsoft announced the Xbox 360 Arcade console SKU which includes full versions of Boom Boom Rocket, Feeding Frenzy, Luxor 2, Pac-Man Championship Edition, and Uno bundled with the console with the Xbox Live Arcade Compilation Disc.
-That disc also included 7 additional trials/demos. (this disc was also sold separately, but most of the existing copies were bundled with the console.)
+On October 18, 2007, Microsoft announced the Xbox 360 Arcade console SKU which includes an Xbox Live Arcade Compilation Disc bundled with the console.
+That disc included full versions of Boom Boom Rocket, Feeding Frenzy, Luxor 2, Pac-Man Championship Edition, and Uno, as well as seven additional trials/demos.
+(This disc was also sold separately, but most of the existing copies were bundled with the console.)
 On May 22, 2008, Microsoft's general manager of Xbox Live, Marc Whitten, detailed changes for the service that included increasing the size limit of the games to 350MB and "improving" the way digital rights management is handled.
 Furthermore, Microsoft created an internal games studio to create "high quality digital content" for XBLA.